evanderkoogh/otel-cf-workers/README.md

 An OpenTelemetry compatible library for instrumenting and exporting traces from Cloudflare Workers.

 > [!IMPORTANT]
+> I have not been able to keep up with maintaining this library as much as I should have, but most importantly, a lot of the functionality in this package is now part of the Cloudflare Workers platform.
-> You should almost always instead use [Workers Tracing](https://developers.cloudflare.com/workers/observability/traces/) — the OTEL tracing that is built into the Cloudflare Workers runtime, which automatically instruments your code and [provides APIs to write custom spans](https://developers.cloudflare.com/workers/observability/traces/custom-spans/), and [export traces to external destinations](https://developers.cloudflare.com/workers/observability/exporting-opentelemetry-data/), with or without persisting data to Cloudflare.
+> You should always first try to use [Workers Tracing](https://developers.cloudflare.com/workers/observability/traces/) — the OTEL tracing that is built into the Cloudflare Workers runtime, which automatically instruments your code and [provides APIs to write custom spans](https://developers.cloudflare.com/workers/observability/traces/custom-spans/), and [export traces to external destinations](https://developers.cloudflare.com/workers/observability/exporting-opentelemetry-data/), with or without persisting data to Cloudflare.
 ```

 ## Getting started